How are mining projects approved?

 Approval procedures

-as per the Federal Immission Control Act the State’s Excavation Laws Building Laws or its Water Resources Legislation (in wet extraction) are carried out.
-The materials in question are mostly ‘bulk materials’ from the quarried natural resources sector.
+Approval procedures as per the Federal Immission Control Act, the Federal State’s excavation laws as well as the building, nature conservation or water resources legislation (in wet extraction) are required for extracting these natural resources.
+The resources in question are mostly “bulk materials” from the quarried natural resources sector.

 Mining licences